Lovlina assures India of first boxing medal at Tokyo Olympics | Sports-Games

 The youngster, who was laid low by COVID-19 last year and missed a training trip to Europe because of it, let out a huge scream after the referee raised her hand, pent-up emotions finally getting the better of her.

+She had caught the infection while visiting her ailing mother Mamoni Borgohain, who underwent a kidney transplant last year.
+Her father Tiken is a small-time businessman and her elder sister is also a kickboxer.

-Borgohain started out as a kickboxer before Sports Authority of India's Padum Boro, while scouting for talent in Assam's Golaghat district, noticed her.
+Borgohain started as a kickboxer herself before Sports Authority of India coach Padum Boro, while scouting for talent in Assam's Golaghat district, noticed her.

 He introduced her to boxing and she took to it like fish to water, winning a bronze medal in her debut world championship in 2018, following it up with another bronze the next year.